pungggi/mouse_gestures/README.md

 # Mouse Gestures for VS Code

-Mouse gesture support for Visual Studio Code.
+The first extension with enhanced mouse gesture support for Visual Studio Code.
 Execute commands by performing mouse gestures in the gesture pad.

 ## Features